alberdilab/invasion_hologenomics/README.md

 [alberdilab.github.io/invasion_hologenomics](https://alberdilab.github.io/invasion_hologenomics)

 While the webbook provides a user-friendly overview of the procedures, analyses can be directly reproduced using the **.Rmd** files stored in the root directory of this repository.
-Note that some code chunks that require heavy computation might have been turned off using 'eval=FALSE'.
+Note that some code chunks that require heavy computation might have been turned off using 'eval=FALSE' or cached using 'cache=TRUE'.
 To re-render the webbook, you can use the following code:

 ```r
 library(bookdown)